Catching Up in the Canary Islands

 A Day at the “Office” in Gran Canaria

-I woke up the next morning feeling a little more rested after a decent night’s sleep and got straight to work.
-I had put it off long enough; it was time to finish the Antarctica post.
-Though my deadline was entirely self-imposed (the folks at Quark were terrific and had given me no deadline whatsoever), I wanted to write about the experience while it was still fresh in my mind.
+Though my deadline is entirely self-imposed (the folks at Quark are terrific and gave me no deadline whatsoever), I wanted to write about the experience while it was still fresh in my mind.

-And, of course, since the Patagonia trip was also sponsored, I needed to get that one done, too (though explora hadn’t given me a deadline either – I really do work with the greatest companies).
+And, of course, since the Patagonia trip was also sponsored, I need to get that one done, too (though explora hasn’t given me a deadline either – I really do work with the greatest companies).

 Sheraton Salobre Gran Canaria Spain